 No matter how much I love my store-bought coconut milk, it doesn’t even come close to fresh homemade coconut milk.
 The taste of fresh coconut milk is so clean, so refreshing, so fragrant.
 It’s just like fresh coconut in the creamy liquid form.
 You can use it to enhance the flavor of a myriad of dishes – from smoothies and shakes to soups and stews – or just sip it on its own.

-Use hot filtered water – I love coconut water.
-I can drink it all day long.
-However, I can’t stand the flavor of coconut water in my coconut milk.
 I’ve seen many recipes calling for coconut water as the base liquid for coconut milk made from fresh coconuts.
 Well, not my recipe.
-I find the coconut water really strong.
+I find the flavor of coconut water really strong.
 It completely overpowers the mellow flavor of coconut milk.
 So unless you want your coconut milk taste like coconut water, use good old water as the liquid.
 Also, the hotter the water, the better.
 The hot water softens and steeps the coconut, resulting in an easier blending and better flavor.

 - Fresh coconut – 1 cup fresh coconut flesh to 3/4 cup hot water produces thick milk ideal for desserts, ice cream, or puddings.
 1 cup coconut to 1.4 cups water is similar to the texture of canned coconut milk.
 1 cup coconut to 1.5 cups water is great for drinking or as a liquid for smoothies.